 13. Keyword ranking

-The keyword ranking metric shows the number of search engine rankings for targeted keywords.
+The keyword ranking marketing metric shows the number of search engine rankings for targeted keywords.
 It also analyzes the changes in that ranking in a specific period.
-This metric shows the effectiveness of your website in Google.
-There are so many keyword rank checkers available that can help you improve these metrics on your site.
+This marketing metric shows the effectiveness of your website in Google.
+There are so many keyword rank checkers available that can help you improve these marketing metrics on your site.

 14. Page speed